bhaveshdaipuria/newsapp/README.md

 **Attention Users:** Please refrain from using any sensitive information stored in `.env` files for purposes other than running this application.

 `.env` files often contain sensitive credentials and configuration details necessary for the proper functioning of this application.
-Exposing or misusing this information can lead to security vulnerabilities and compromise the integrity of your system.

-Thank you for your cooperation in maintaining the security of our application.
+Thank you for your cooperation in maintaining the security of this application.